Who designed Travis Kelce’s coat on Sunday? Meet KidSuper - NewsBreak

 Who designed Travis Kelce’s coat on Sunday?
 Meet KidSuper

-Kelce ended the game with 5 catches for 108 yards, 1 receiving touchdown and 1 passing touchdown.
-But before his historical performance, the All-Pro tight end showed up to the game in a faux fur coat that caught the eye of many.
+Kelce ended the game with five catches for 108 yards, a receiving touchdown and a passing touchdown .
+But before his historic performance, the All-Pro tight end showed up to the game in a faux fur coat that caught the eye of many.

 The coat, which sells for $600, is designed by KidSuper, a New York-based fashion designer named Colm Dillane.